 Events to check out:

-- Maui Whale Festival: For almost 40 years straight, the Pacific Whale Foundation has held a series of events celebrating the annual migration of the humpback whales to Maui.
+- Maui Whale Festival: Since 1980, the Pacific Whale Foundation has held a series of events celebrating the annual migration of the humpback whales to Maui.
 The best part?
 Proceeds from the festival go towards research, education, and conservation programs.

 - Chinese New Year Festival: This free event is held on Maui’s west side in the town of Lahaina on Front Street.
 Enjoy Chinese dragon dancing, music, and firecrackers to help ring in the new year.